RongzhengMa/tmall_repurchase_prediction/README.md

 The dataset only captures a single promotional period (Double 11).
 Also, user behavior during this period may not represent normal shopping patterns, leading to data bias.

-# Limitation of Data

-It is necessary to extract features from the user profile table and user log table based on user_id and merchant_id (seller_id), and fill them into the df_train dataframe for training and evaluating the model.

 # Work Flow
 Feature Engineering -> 5 types of Modeling (Logit, GBDT, XGBoost, Random Forest, and H2O's AutoML) -> Evaluation